 Chia seed can be fed to your birds in a myriad of ways.
 The simplest way is to sprinkle some on their Chop.
 Adding it to a Grain Bake or sprinkling them on as a topping to Chop or as a fresh topping on any meal is an easy way to boost the nutrition.

 You can actually make a healthy pudding for your birds using chia seed.
 When chia seed is soaked in water for an hour or two, it becomes rather gelatinous and it turns into a tapioca pudding-like consistency.
 Chia seeds are capable of soaking many times their weight in water when soaked for an hour or two.
-Soaking some of this seed and adding fresh chopped fruit, some almond milk and some slivered nuts might entice your bird to eating it.
+Soaking some of this seed and adding fresh chopped fruit, some almond milk, and some slivered nuts might entice your bird into eating it.
 With some pet birds, it’s all about texture and may this unusual pudding texture might be appetizing to your flock.

 Chia seeds are readily available in stores everywhere and you can also order them online.
 While you can purchase either white or black chia seeds, bear in mind there is little nutritional difference in the two.
 They are an easy way to boost the nutrition of many dishes for your birds.
 Take advantage of this tiny seed and find ways to introduce them into your pet bird's diet.